Dewalt DXGNR4000 - 4000/5000W Portable Generator

 Features

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Dewalt DXGNR4000 also is packed along with the following accessories: funnel and oil.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Dewalt DXGNR4000's package also includes these accessories: funnel and oil.

 The Dewalt DXGNR4000 versus other generators